-What beneficiaries have is the ability to force the executor to honour the executor’s duties.
+What beneficiaries have is the ability to force the estate trustee to perform their duties.

 Beneficiaries do NOT have a right to do anything of the things that the executor is obliged to do.
 For instance, beneficiaries do not have the right to:

 - file tax returns;

 - receive ‘minute by minute’ information about the estate; or,

 - select or hire professional advisors for the estate.

 Ontario estate law is premised upon the concept that trustworthy people are appointed as estate trustees, that they perform their duties without interference, and then provide an accounting to the beneficiaries.

 Beneficiaries may attempt to prevent the appointment of an unsuitable estate trustee by ‘objecting’.
 To enforce this right a Notice of Objection should be filed with the Court before the Certificate of Appointment issues (retroactive objection is possible but must more difficult).

 The Rules of Civil Procedure set out a process for dealing with objections.
 The fundamental issue is whether their is evidence that the proposed estate trustee is unlikely to perform their duties properly.
 Evidence that the proposed trustee has breached trust obligations in the past (fraud, etc.) would, of course be relevant.
 So too would be evidence that the executor has failed to probate or commence administration of the estate in a reasonable period of time (over a year).

 If the proposed trustee is the executor named in the will of the deceased, there is a presumption that the testator’s choice should prevail.
 However, this presumption can be overcome and the executor ‘passed over’.
 Of greatest significance in most passing over applications is evidence that hostility of the trustee towards one or more beneficiaries will lead to the trustee failing to perform their duties.
 Sometimes the proposed trustee has threatened the beneficiaries to this effect.